gabriela-framework/gabriela/docs/README.md

 ## Dependency injection

-So far, we have just made `console.log` whenever a user trid to login or register.
+So far, we have just made `console.log` whenever a user tried to login or register.
 Now, lets try to simulate a "real" registration.
 We will only create the services to do it but not the actual registration.

 In order for our code to be more maintainable and reusable, it is better to put the logic into a service and not in the